 Today digital technologies and borders open to the flow of ideas, goods, and services make it possible to build international partnerships for bringing innovation into production and into the market.
 For U.S. innovators there are unprecedented new opportunities to draw on production capabilities that they do not have to create themselves.
 But there are also long-term risks in these relationships, and they go far beyond the loss of any particular proprietary knowledge or trade secret.
 The danger is that as U.S. companies shift the commercialization of their technologies abroad, their capacity for initiating future rounds of innovation will be progressively enfeebled.
 That's because much learning takes place as companies move their ideas beyond prototypes and demonstration and through the stages of commercialization.
-Learning takes place as engineers and struggle with them to find better resolutions; learning takes place as users come back with problems.
-And in the challenges of large-scale production, even of humble products like razor blades and diapers, companies like Procter & Gamble find a terrain for innovation that allows them to reap higher profits.
+Learning takes place as engineers and technicians on the factory floor come back with their problems to the design engineers and struggle with them to find better resolutions; learning takes place as users come back with problems.
+And in the challenges of large-scale production, companies like 3M and Gillette find a terrain for innovation that allows them to reap higher profits.

-Looking even further down the food chain beneath the companies to the laboratories that generate innovations in the first place, looking at the university laboratories that are the terrain we know best, we saw reasons to fear that the loss of companies that can make things will end up in the loss of research that can invent them.
-None of PIE experiences in the field were more powerful in concretizing that fear than the visit we made to one of our own colleagues' laboratories.
-When we went to the basement laboratory in MIT Building 35 of Professor Tonio Buonassisi, a leading researcher on solar cells, he walked us around the lab pointing out all the leading-edge equipment that came from tool makers located within a few hours of Cambridge, Massachusetts.
+There are reasons to fear that the loss of companies that can make things will end up in the loss of research that can invent them.
+When we visited the laboratory of MIT Professor Tonio Buonassisi, a leading researcher on solar cells, he pointed out all the leading-edge equipment that came from tool makers located within a few hours of Cambridge, Massachusetts.
 Much of the machinery had been made in close collaboration between the lab and the instrument companies as they handed ideas and components and prototypes back and forth.
 Used for the first time in the lab, these tools were now being marketed to commercial solar companies.
-Buonassisi was worried.
 The news on the U.S. solar industry was looking worse and worse as the economy stalled, as stimulus spending on renewable energy ended, and Chinese competitors hung in, despite losses and low margins.
-It looked bad for the local companies Buonassisi worked with.
-And as Buonassisi thought about it, he saw that the collapse of his equipment suppliers would mean real trouble for his research, for he relied on working with them to make new tools faster for more efficient and cheaper cells.
+If the local equipment makers Buonassisi worked with were to collapse it would mean real trouble for research, for the scientist relied on working with them to make new tools faster for more efficient and cheaper cells.
 Even in a fragmented global economy with instant connection over the Internet to anywhere in the world, the ties that connect research in its earliest stages to production in its final phases remain vital.